askalen/OEF/docs/layers.md

 - Clean separation between source deduplication and cross-source consolidation

 ### H Tables
-**Purpose:** Consolidated business object attributes across all source systems using business rules for field selection
+**Purpose:** Consolidated business object attributes across all source systems.

-**Consolidation Logic:** Uses COALESCE and business rules to select the best value for each field across multiple source systems.
+**Layer-specific:** Uses COALESCE and business rules to select the best value for each field across multiple source systems.

 ### E Tables
-**Purpose:** Consolidated business events across all source systems
+**Purpose:** Consolidated business events across all source systems.

 ## WHX - Warehouse Transformation Layer

 **Purpose:** Denormalizes business objects from the VLT layer to prepare for metric aggregation.
 Combines related business objects and events into wide tables optimized for analytical processing and aggregation in the WH layer.

 ### H Tables
-**Purpose:** Denormalized business object attributes with related dimensional context for aggregation preparation
+**Purpose:** Denormalized business object attributes with related dimensional context.
+**Layer-specific:** Prepares data for aggregation in the WH layer.

 ### E Tables
-**Purpose:** Denormalized business events with full dimensional context for aggregation and analysis
+**Purpose:** Denormalized business events with full dimensional context.
+**Layer-specific:** Optimized for aggregation and analysis in the WH layer.

 ## WH - Warehouse Layer

 **Purpose:** Creates the final analytical tables with aggregated metrics and comprehensive dimensional information.
 Combines denormalized data from WHX with calculated measures to produce complete, analytics-ready tables.

 ### HX Tables
-**Purpose:** Period-based dimensional data that checks for changes less frequently than standard H tables (e.g., weekly checks instead of every change).
+**Purpose:** Period-based dimensional data.
+**Layer-specific:** Checks for changes less frequently than standard H tables (e.g., weekly checks instead of every change).
 Essential for tables that would change too frequently if tracked at every modification.

 ### AX Tables
-**Purpose:** Aggregated metrics and counts organized by time periods, blended with dimensional information
+**Purpose:** Aggregated metrics and counts organized by time periods.
+**Layer-specific:** Blended with dimensional information from WHX layer.

 ### H Tables
-**Purpose:** Denormalized business objects with embedded aggregate metrics for comprehensive analysis
+**Purpose:** Denormalized business objects with embedded aggregate metrics.
+**Layer-specific:** Final analytical tables with comprehensive metrics for analysis.

 ### E Tables
-**Purpose:** Denormalized events with contextual metrics and dimensional data
+**Purpose:** Denormalized events with contextual metrics and dimensional data.
+**Layer-specific:** Event data enriched with calculated measures and context.

 ## MART - Mart Layer